Call for Submissions for Public Media Art for the

 - Brief description of proposed piece (not more than one page)

 Boston Cyberarts and the MCCA will review applications and award up to ten exhibition opportunities for the BCEC Marquee.
-Notifications will be sent by Friday, May 10 and works should be completed by midnight Monday, June 10, 2013 for presentation in late June.
+Notifications will be sent by Friday, December 6 and works should be completed by midnight Thursday, January 2, 2014 for presentation in mid January.
 Awards include a $500 honorarium.

 Selection of work is based foremost upon artistic excellence.
-We are particularly interested in works that push the limits of the 7 screens as a display platform while also creating dynamic engaging content for the public.
 Artists will receive proper credit for their media art.

 Please contact Boston Cyberarts Director, George Fifield with questions.